-- Monthly amount you will need to maintain these expenses, including savings
+- The monthly amount you will need to maintain these expenses, including savings

 - Rental income required to achieve this

-After you’ve worked out how much money you need to earn every month, you can backpedal from this point to work out the number of rental properties needed to achieve this.
+After you’ve worked out how much money you need to earn every month, you can backpedal from this point to determine the number of rental properties needed.

 Adapting Present Expenses For Retirement

-Once you’ve worked out what your current spending habits are, you can start adapting these to work towards your retirement goals.
+Once you’ve worked out your current spending habits, you can start adapting these to work towards your retirement goals.

-This stage is most likely the hardest part of this procedure, as you have to try and foresee what your financial status might be in the future, predicting as best as you can.
+This stage is most likely the most challenging part of this process, as you have to try and foresee your financial status in the future, predicting as best as you can.

 Make sure that you consider any possible expenses linked with the following: